Pupil Webinars & Onsite Talks

 Years 6 – 10

 This talk helps young people understand the positive and negative impact of their online activity.
 It looks at false images; the impact of sexting; how social media use can increase anxiety; cyber bullying; why social media and gaming are addictive and digital footprints.
-The talk is designed to challenge and inform and uses video clips, balloons and ketchup to reinforce important messages.
+The talk is designed to challenge, inform and help young people create healthy boundaries for themselves.